FREQUENTLY ASKED QUESTIONS

 My camper is staying overnight at camp.
 When will we find out roommate assignments?

 Roommate assignments will be released at check-in on the first day of camp.
 Each camper has the opportunity to request one roommate on their camp application.
 Such roommate requests will only be approved if BOTH persons request each other as roommates.
 While we do our best to accommodate each camper's request, we do not guarantee that roommate requests will be granted.
 There will be two campers in a room.
-If your roommate request changes after you register for camp, please email the Camps Office no later than 21 days prior to the start of camp so we can make the appropriate change(s).
+Listing a roommate is not required.

 What dorm will campers be staying in?

-Dorm assignments are not announced until the start of camp.
-All residential campers stay in air-conditioned dorms on campus.
+Dorm assignments are usually announced in your confirmation packet, which are posted and mailed out two weeks prior to camp.
+All overnight campers stay in air-conditioned dorms on campus.

 Do you require campers to submit a key and damage deposit?

 My camper needs to arrive early/depart late/stay on campus between camp sessions.
 Will the camp provide accommodations?

 The availability of accommodations in these cases is dependent on the camp.
 Please contact Makena Lynch, Assistant Director of Buckeye Sports Camps, at email@example.com to inquire about a specific camp.

 Are campers supervised at all times?